This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 The eggs should be ready.
 Get a bowl for each color of dye.
 To dye an egg, leave it in the desired color bowl for about five minutes- you can go longer for darker colors.
 Children may enjoy adding additional decorations on their eggs with stickers or crayons.

 Eggs are an old Easter stand-by, both for egg hunts and eating.
-If you do eat them, make sure you eat the eggs within five days and leave refrigerated when possible.
+If you do eat them, make sure you eat the eggs within five days and leave them refrigerated when possible.

 This is another craft that’s excellent for young children.
 It’s short, sweet, and children will have loads of fun weaving their own baskets.

 All you’ll need is construction paper, scissors, and a stapler.
 Have your kids pick two colors of construction paper.
-Cut the paper into one inch strips.
+Cut the paper into one-inch strips.

 Then, you’ll be weaving alternating strips of the paper flat on the table.
 You’ll want 10 paper strips of each color.
 You should end up with a flat, checked mat.
-Staple the end strips together and repeats for each side.
+Staple the end strips together and repeat for each side.
 You should now have a square box.

 Add handles with additional strips of paper and add a bow on the top if desired.